belligerentbeagle/Bank-of-America-Code-to-Connect-2024/README.md

 CSVParserTest.py is one of our testing files.

-# Policy testing
+## Policy testing
 Client F is eligible for trading USD but tries to make order for instrument using SGD.

-# Plan moving forward post 13th May:
-Finish Matching Engine
-Build Streamlit dashboard showing orders made

 Lot size test check:
 Order E5 attempts SIA stock order with 2020, not a multiple of 100.

-# Edge case to consider
+## Edge case to consider
 If Client A makes a buy order of 100, but it is never/not yet fulfilled, then he makes a sell order of 100, it has to be rejected

+# Plan moving forward post 13th May:
+- Finish Matching Engine
+- Build Streamlit dashboard showing orders made